alaahamed1/atomic-blog/README.md

+#atomic-blog
+## A react project solving the prop driling problem via using context API
+###Context provides a way to pass data through the component tree without having to pass props down manually at every level.
+###Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).